Orthokeratology, Myopia and the Case of Overnight Vision Correction

 The Ortho Eyes Process

-Ortho eyes involves a three-step process: 1) the initial examination, where your optometrist will use a Topograph to determine the refraction error of the cornea, 2) the fitting, which may happen on the same day, where your eye care professional will select a series of up to three strengths of custom Ortho eyes prescription contacts, and 3) the one-to-two-week treatment phase where candidates use their prescription contacts while sleeping for at least six to eight consecutive hours each night.
+Ortho eyes involves a three-step process: 1) the initial examination, where Dr. Jacobs or Dr. Quinton will use a Topograph to determine the refraction error of the cornea, 2) the fitting, which may happen on the same day, where Dr. Jacobs or Dr. Quinton will select a series of up to three strengths of custom Ortho eyes prescription contacts, and 3) the one-to-two-week treatment phase where candidates use their prescription contacts while sleeping for at least six to eight consecutive hours each night.

 Candidates will wear disposable soft lenses or glasses throughout the day during the correction phase.
 On completion of the treatment, only the prescribed overnight contacts need to be worn.
 Occasionally, candidates experience mild glaring and haloes around bright light.
-Remember, there is always the risk of infection without proper eye and lens care, so practice good hygiene and schedule routine follow-up eye appointments!
+Remember, there is always the risk of infection without proper eye and lens care, so practice good hygiene and schedule routine follow-up eye appointments at Highlands Ranch HD Eye Care!

 Why Choose Ortho Eyes?